core-interaction/core-interaction.github.io/topic/responsive/index.md

 The easiest way to test all these things out is using [the device mode](https://www.notion.so/DevTools-The-Inspector-d0533c0133b24b168160eee046ce94b9) in Chrome’s *Inspector*.
 There will still be differences (like not necessarily honoring device-specific settings like `hover`), but for layout/breakpoint development it is often much faster than checking on actual devices!

 [*DevTools / The Inspector*](https://www.notion.so/DevTools-The-Inspector-d0533c0133b24b168160eee046ce94b9)

-*I’ve added some more notes to the end, here.*